sugus-labs/RELab/README.md

 RELab
 =====

-RELab is a Remote Elevator Laboratory to test control algorithms on logical programmable devices:
+RELab is a Remote Elevator Laboratory to test control algorithms on logical programmable devices.

 The actual version is 0.1.

 To put in production only needs a little configuration in apache httpd.conf.

-	sudo nano /etc/apache2/httpd.conf
+	$ sudo nano /etc/apache2/httpd.conf

 In this file put this two lines at the start of the file: